EmanuelBender/GoogleSheet_Inventory_System/README.md

      <th>Toggle Groups</th>
   </tr>
   <tr>
-    <td>There are groups on each sheet that can be expanded and closed with either a button on the overview sheet or individually on the inventory, builds, etc. sheet.</td>
+    <td>There are groups on each sheet that can be expanded and closed with either a button on the OVERVIEW sheet or individually on the INVENTORY, BUILDS, etc. sheet.</td>
   </tr>
 </table>